michaelecrippa/GuessTheAnimal/README.md

 ## How to run the project ?
  - Fetch/Clone the project
  - Install dependencies ( ghc, cabal, stack )

- - Run stack build in the project folder
+ - Run stack build
- - Run stack exec GuessTheAnimal-exe / stack run
+ - Run stack exec GuessTheAnimal-exe

- - Enjoy :)
+ - Run stack run
 ## How to test the project?
- - TODO
+ -  Run stack test
  ## Docs
  - TODO